 Practice routines are not set in stone.
 It is necessary to tweak things here and there.
 For example, the amount of time you practice guitar is up to you.
 You should just keep in mind to stop working on your technique if you start to get tired.
 But you still can add some ear training into your routine, work on some theory lessons or do some songwriting.
 You can also break your schedule into several sessions during the day.
 Make sure your schedule works for you.
 If you are just practicing for a few minutes a day, it is fine!
 The worst thing you could do is to overdo it and quit.

 One thing I used to forget myself is that playing guitar is supposed to be fun.
-Proper technique enables you to learn and master your favorite songs and write your own music.
+The proper technique enables you to learn and master your favorite songs and write your own music.
 Use backing tracks to apply techniques you learn.
 There are many sources on the Internet where to find proper backing tracks that suit your style.
-One of them is our chatbot for the Facebook Messenger.
+One of them is our backing track catalog.
 It allows you to practice to pop, rock, blues, heavy metal and classical music backing tracks in any key for free.
 Check out the following examples:

 - Jam to Twelve Bar Blues Rock in A Minor

 - Jam to Clear Rock in C Major

 - Jam to Epic Synth Pop in E Minor